Shidell/OpenCaldera/README.md

 Download the executable ('OpenCaldera.exe') to and double-click to run; it should open a Command Prompt window and write brief output to the screen.

 **Expected Output:**

+Under normal Graphics Amplifier working conditions, the following is the expected result.
+As of 0.1.0.0, I'm looking to gather information how this is presented in Graphics Amplifiers with RTX 3000 and RX 6000 series GPUs.

 ![alt text](https://github.com/Shidell/OpenCaldera/blob/master/OpenCaldera/Resources/Screenshots/0.1.0.0/OpenCaldera.png)

 **Will this damage my Alienware system, Graphics Amplifier, or GPU?**